 There are three free tools that you will want to use to make the process go faster and to save you time.
 Of course, there are paid tools that you can use (I will be reviewing some once I finish my Twitter Challenge) and I am sure that they make things even easier.
 But, for this article, we are looking for ways to get your first 1000 Twitter followers for free.

 Buffer is a great free app that allows you to schedule tweets and retweets (I have a tutorial video here showing how to schedule retweets on Buffer).
 With the free version, you can schedule up to 10 tweets at a time.
 If you are only planning on tweeting 10 times a day, you can sit down one time and schedule all of your tweets in one sitting, which is very convenient.
 If you plan on tweeting more times per day (which I recommend, but more on that later), you can either pay to upgrade your Buffer account which gets you a larger queue, or you can sit down several times a day to fill up your queue.

 Right now, I am sitting down three times a day to fill up my queue, but that is only because I have committed to growing my Twitter audience for free for a 5 week Twitter Challenge.
-As soon as the 5 weeks are up, an upgraded Buffer will be my first purchase.
+As soon as the 5 weeks are up, upgrading Buffer will be my first purchase.
 So, if you have the budget for it, I would highly recommend an upgraded Buffer account.
 If you don’t have the budget for it, you can totally make it work with a free Buffer account.

 CrowdFire to Manage Followers